tinflorek/Flashcards_REPO/README.md

 # Flashcards

-A simple command-line flashcard application written in Python for learning and memorization.
+A feature-rich command-line flashcard application written in Python for learning and memorization.

 ## Features

 - Interactive flashcard game in the terminal
+- Multiple flashcard sets support
+- Card management system (add, edit, remove cards)
+- Set management (create, delete, view sets)
 - Tracks game history and saves results to CSV
 - Case-insensitive answer checking
 - Ability to exit game at any time